-Basic Statistical Methods in Education 3 cr.
 An introduction to statistical techniques with special attention placed on the interpretation of results.
 Topics discussed include descriptive statistics, the logic of inferential hypothesis testing, inferential statistics, and application of these concepts using representative tests.
-Concurrent registration in Educational Foundations and Research 6711 is required in order to receive credit for Educational Foundations and Research 6710.

-EDFR 6715 Oualitative Research Methods in Education

-Prerequisite: Educational Foundations and Research 6700 or consent of department.
-This course is designed to introduce graduate students to the application of qualitative research methods, the analysis of qualitative data, and the uses of qualitative research in education.
+Concurrent registration in Educational Foundations analysis of qualitative data, and the uses of qualitative research in education.
 Field research techniques will be reviewed and utilized by students.

+EDFR 6715 Oualitative Research Methods in Education Prerequisite: Educational Foundations and Research 6700 or consent of department.
+This course is designed to introduce graduate students to the application of qualitative research methods, the